Student-centric advice and objective recommendations

 Related: What is a high SAT score?

 There are also some awesome SAT and ACT resources that are totally free!
 These can be a great supplement to having a tutor (particularly because both of the free resources include official ACT and SAT practice tests).
+You can also check out our guides to the SAT reading section and the SAT math section.

 Also read: ACT vs SAT: How to decide which test to take